-In Term 1, students are required to complete the Conceptual Assignment - this constitutes the first of two projects for this course.
+Students are required to complete the Conceptual Assignment - this constitutes the first of two projects for this course.
 This first project is so named as it does not involve implementation work (fabricating the proposed special-purpose CPU/SoC that is the topic of the project is out of the scope and available resources for this course).
 Accordingly, this project follows a largely theory-based approach.
 The students are given incomplete requirements and brief specification-related suggestions.
 The student is then expected to elicit further requirements and build upon these in order to develop more refined requirements and specifications for the proposed CPU/SoC.
 A high level system design then needs to be developed followed by a paper-based and theory-guided performance analysis of the system.
 A specifications review will be conducted, which will be run by the lecturer/tutor/TA (if not the lecturer then a postgraduate with a suitable understanding of these issues).
 This specifications review is intended as a formative assessment task, essentially providing an early warning to the student for a likely of possibly not completing the report satisfactorily.

-The main form of assessment for this ELO is the conceptual assignment, as explained in above section for "Breakdown of assessment strategy for ELOs".
+The main form of assessment for this ELO is the conceptual assignment report, which is a comprehensive technical document that is expected to respond to all the tasks defined in the conceptual assignment, as explained in above section for "Breakdown of assessment strategy for ELOs".